rkrogers/tab-db-migrate/README.md

 ## License

-This project is provided as-is for use with Tableau Cloud.
+This project is provided as-is for use with Tableau Cloud and Tableau Server.

 ## Support